P.U. Foam Grouting | P.U. Injection Grouting

 Polyurethane foam can seal water leakage through cracks or joints.
 The PU grouting resin fills the tears and cracks or pores, and it subsequently hardens.
 During the grouting process, all the void spaces are filled with Polyurethane grouting.

-The technology dates back to 1980s where it was used in the mining industry.
-In the recent years, PU grouting technology has spread significantly from the mining industry into the field of civil engineering, since the application possibilities has been growing exponentially.
+The technology dates back to the 1980s when it was used in the mining industry.
+In recent years, PU grouting technology has spread significantly from the mining industry into the field of civil engineering, since the application possibilities have been growing exponentially.

 After injection into a crack or joint, polyurethane grouts react quickly with water to form an expanding foam.
 This chemical reaction produces carbon dioxide gas that results in a volume expansion.
 After the expansion, the final product is a rigid or flexible closed-cell polyurethane foam that seals water leakage through cracks or joints.